Google’s algorithm is designed to identify signs that a site’s content truly is authoritative by evaluating a site or web page’s backlink profile.

-This boosts your site’s rankings in search results pages and directs more guests to your site.
+This boosts your site’s rankings in search engines and directs more guests to your site.

 Here are 15 methods for acquiring free backlinks!

-Before we do, are you curious about your backlinks?
+Before we do, are you curious about ratio of bad backlinks to high quality backlinks?
 Analyze your backlink profile now with our free backlink checker tool.